stevencombs/retrocombs.github.io/_drafts/2022-08-20-usb-with-atem-mini.md

 While building my YouTube channel, I made the move from capturing video using OBS Studio on my Mac to a dedicated audio/visual/streaming platform, the [ATEM Mini](https://amzn.to/3QzB7JA) followed by the [ATEM Mini Extreme Iso](https://amzn.to/3dJ3OVU).
 The ATEM Mini line, unlike my [YoloBox Pro](https://amzn.to/3dDife1), does not support USB cameras.

-To connect cameras to the ATEM Mini, you must have an HDMI out.
-This can be either HDMI, micro HDMI, or mini HDMI, as long as you have an adapter.
+To connect cameras to the ATEM Mini, that camera must support clean HDMI out.
+Connect via HDMI using a standard or micro/mini HDMI with an adapter.
 But this does limit you to pricey cameras like my [Sony ZV1](https://amzn.to/3PE1VXG) and other popular streaming cameras like the [Lumix G7](https://amzn.to/3Ay2Jcy).
-If you want multiple cameras in your studio, like I do, that's a pricey proposition and I'm not going to imply that the solution I will share is better than either option; however, it might be perfect for you if you have a high quality webcam.
+If you want more than one camera in your studio, it's a pricey proposition.
+My solution won't be better than the cameras I mention, but if you if you have a high quality webcam, this might be the option for you.

-In this blog post and companion video, I'm going to introduce you to a product that can help you connect webcams to the ATEM mini, the $170 [RGBLink TAO 1tiny on Amazon](https://amzn.to/3wibNji).
+In this blog post and companion video, I'm going to introduce you to a product connects a webcam to the ATEM mini, the $170 [RGBLink TAO 1tiny on Amazon](https://amzn.to/3wibNji).
 Let's dig in and see how it works.

 ----